apache/paimon/docs/content/how-to/cdc-ingestion.md

 Only tables with primary keys will be synchronized.

+This action will build a single combined sink for all tables.
 For each Kafka topic's table to be synchronized, if the corresponding Paimon table does not exist, this action will automatically create the table, and its schema will be derived from all specified Kafka topic's tables.
 If the Paimon table already exists and its schema is different from that parsed from Kafka record, this action will try to preform schema evolution.

 Example